Skip to main content

 Institute for Social Vision Design

-The Financial Reality of Japan's Nonprofit Sector — Structural Vulnerabilities Behind the 'Giving Boom'
+Financial Reality of Japan's NPO Sector — Structural Vulnerabilities Hidden Within a 'Donation Powerhouse'

 What Is Happening

-However, during the same period, another set of numbers has been moving quietly in the opposite direction.
-Data from the Cabinet Office (内閣府) NPO Portal indicates that the number of certified NPOs stood at 49,257 as of March 2025 — a 5% decline from the 2017 peak of 51,866.
-Annual dissolutions and revocations (approximately 1,500) now consistently exceed new certifications (approximately 1,200), establishing a pattern of net attrition.
+However, during the same period, another set of numbers has been quietly shifting.
+According to data from the Cabinet Office NPO Portal Site, the number of certified NPO corporations stood at 49,257 as of the end of March 2025.
+This represents a 5% decline from the 2017 peak (51,866 corporations), with an established pattern of "net decrease" where annual dissolutions and revocations (approximately 1,500 cases) exceed new certifications (approximately 1,200 cases).

 49,257Certified NPOsAs of March 2025